nhitran1111/drug-sales-report/README.md

 - Monthly revenue trends show the highest growth in August (+22%), February (+21%), and April (+13%), while the sharpest declines occurred in January (-24%) and July (-19%).
 These patterns suggest that strong rebounds often follow slow months, likely driven by seasonal purchasing habits or budget resets.

 - Sales activity remains consistently high during weekdays, particularly for Clonazepam, Doxycycline, Ergocalciferol, Ezetimibe, and Lisinopril.
 This trend suggests a clinical or institutional purchasing pattern, with stronger sales from Monday to Friday, indicating that these drugs are essential components in standard treatment protocols.
+---

-## Business Recommendations
+## 📌 Business Recommendations
-1. Geographic Diversification
+1. Expand Market Reach
 - Launch tailored campaigns using competitive pricing, local partnerships, and alignment with regional regulations.
 - Conduct market entry and penetration studies in key regions like the US and Europe.
 2. Personalized Marketing Strategies